-- have suffered a loss because the landlord or owner did not follow the recommended procedures (for example, if they have sold or destroyed the goods without obtaining an inspection and report from Consumer Affairs Victoria, and
+- have suffered a loss because the landlord or owner did not follow the recommended procedures (for example, if they have sold or destroyed the goods without obtaining an inspection and report from us) and

 - can prove the goods were worth more than the cost to the landlord or owner of removal, storage and selling of the goods.

-If the landlord or owner has obtained a report from Consumer Affairs Victoria and suffered a loss through the cost of removing, storing and auctioning the goods, they may also apply to VCAT for compensation.
+If the landlord or owner has obtained a report from us and suffered a loss through the cost of removing, storing and auctioning the goods, they may also apply to VCAT for compensation from the tenant.

-Personal documents include official documents, photographs, correspondence, images on still and video cameras, material on computer hard drives and any other documents a person would reasonably be expected to keep.
+Personal documents include official documents, photographs, correspondence, images on still and video cameras, material on computer hard drives and any other documents someone would reasonably be expected to keep.